mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ##### Reset Primal and Dual Values
-Users retain the flexibility to reset initial primal and dual values to their default configurations at any time.
+Users can reset initial primal and dual values to their default configurations at any time.
 This can be done using the active power outputs of the generators and the initial bus voltage angles extracted from the `PowerSystem` type with the [`setInitialPoint!`](@ref setInitialPoint!(::DcOptimalPowerFlow)) function:
 ```@example dcopf
 setInitialPoint!(analysis)
 nothing # hide